 Insert the text below before the last paragraph:

-An individually addressed Data or Management frame with MCS 10 or MCS 11 shall only employ π/2-8-PSK modulation if the receiver STA supports π/2-8-PSK.
-The receiver STA indicates support by setting the π/2-8-PSK Capable bit to 1 in the Supported MCS Set subfield in Management frames that it transmits.
+An individually addressed Data or Management frame with MCS 10 or MCS 11 shall only employ π/2-8-PSK modulation if the receiving STA supports π/2-8-PSK.
+The receiving STA indicates support by setting the π/2-8-PSK Capable bit to 1 in the Supported MCS Set subfield of the DMG STA Capability Information field of the DMG Capabilities element all DMG Capabilities fields that are included in transmitted Management frames..

 TXVECTOR and RXVECTOR parameters